A CITY EMBRACING ITS RICH CULTURE WHILE CREATING

 Indore is located in the heart of India which allows it to have the factor of easy accessibility.
 Every major city in India is well connected to the city which has assisted in getting the status of a trading hub.
 The ease in mobility to and from the city allows business to run smoothly.

-The city has taken upon itself to contribute in making Digital India a reality and has provided more than 50 free Wi-Fi hotspots in the city.
-A number which is said to increase up to 1000 and includes major locations such as Railway Station, Airport, University, Public Gardens etc. The move is a step towards giving the citizens easy access to modern amenities such as internet.
+The city has taken upon itself to contribute to making Digital India a reality and has provided more than 50 free Wi-Fi hotspots in the city.
+A number which is said to increase up to 1000 and includes major locations such as Railway Station, Airport, University, Public Gardens etc. The move is a step towards giving the citizens easy access to modern amenities such as the internet.

 How to get here